apollo

 Eltrompact 50 Tablet 14's should be stored in a cool and dry place away from sunlight.
 Keep out of sight and reach of children.

 Eltrompact 50 Tablet 14's can cause or increase the risk of severe liver issues.
-Check with your doctor straight away if you experience nausea or vomiting, dark urine, light-coloured stools, right upper stomach pain, unusual exhaustion, or yellow eyes or skin while using this medication.
+Check with your doctor straight away if you or your child experience nausea or vomiting, dark urine, light-coloured stools, right upper stomach pain, unusual exhaustion, or yellow eyes or skin while taking this medication.

 Country of origin